NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 # Simply-Wall-St-API-Workflow

+## Overview
-This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes, cleans and stores the data in a PostgreSQL database.
-The pipeline showcases an end-to-end workflow that integrates data acquisition, transformation, and application of stock attribution analysis.
+This repository demonstrates the creation of a data pipeline that retrieves financial data from the **Simply Wall St API**, processes, cleans, and stores the data in a PostgreSQL database and applies financial analysis.
+The pipeline showcases an end-to-end workflow that integrates data acquisition, transformation, and the application of stock attribution analysis.

+## Purpose of This Project
+This repository highlights my ability to work with APIs and build complete data pipelines, covering everything from data acquisition to deriving analytical insights for investment decisions

 The project is built using:
 - **Python**